 Of course it has not always been plain sailing - life never is for any of us.
 There have been doubts and disappointments along the way, and in recent times revelations have emerged about serious failings in the church and in the Brothers.
 Despite that, I continue to believe in the value and importance of what I do, and overall I have no regrets about my decision so many years ago to take "the road less-travelled".

-At present Christian Brothers are to be found working in Africa (Ghana, Kenya, Liberia, Sierra Leone, South Africa, South Sudan, Tanzania, Zambia and Zimbabwe); The Americas (Argentine, Bolivia, Canada, Dominica, Paraguay, Peru and the USA); Asia (China and India); Europe (England, France, Ireland and Italy); and Oceania (Australia, East Timor, New Zealand, Papua New Guinea and the Philippines).
+At present Christian Brothers are to be found working in Africa (Ghana, Kenya, Liberia, Sierra Leone, South Africa, South Sudan, Tanzania, Zambia and Zimbabwe); The Americas (Argentine, Bolivia, Canada, Dominica, Peru and the USA); Asia (India); Europe (England, France, Ireland and Italy); and Oceania (Australia, New Zealand, Papua New Guinea and the Philippines).

 Throughout Australia and the world are many who identify with the ideals of Edmund Rice, who support the work of the Brothers and who seek to live out a committment to these ideals through their involvement with the Edmund Rice Network.